walcht/UnitySpawnEditor/README.md

 ## About
 A simple custom editor inspector script for editing spawn\waypoint positions.
+This custom inspector is built using the new, powerful Unity UIToolkit.
+Thus this serves as an educational example on how to use this new UI package.
 Spawn positions are stored in a ```List<Vector3>```container in an instance of a ScriptableObject called ```SpawnDatabase```.

 ![custom editor inspector image][editor-image]